splashprotocol/splash-core/docs/stableswap/SplashStablePool.md

 Parameters $n$ and $A$ are constants, thus, set of variables involved in the invariant calculation is $((x_i)_{i = 1}^{n}, D)$.
-However, analytically calculate the value of one of them when the values of all others are known is possible only for $n = 2$.
+However, analytically calculate the value of $D$ when all others values are known is possible only for $n = 2$.
-When pool consists of $n = 3$ assets and more the only way to calculate target values of the invariants' variables is to solve it numerically.
+When pool consists of $n = 3$ assets and more the only way to calculate target value of the invariants is to solve it numerically.
 Numerical solution methods are usually used to solve equations that are too difficult for us to solve by hand.
 Each method is an iterative process that can approximate solutions to an equation with a predefined accuracy.